This article details how to migrate files from one computer to a new Lenovo computer using Dropbox and Lenovo Migration Assistant. To get started:

 - Follow the prompts from Dropbox and the Lenovo Migration Assistant on your new Lenovo computer

-- Be sure the Dropbox desktop app is installed on both your old and new computers; if the install is successful, you'll see a Dropbox folder on the hard drive of both computers, and the Dropbox icon will appear in the system tray
+- Be sure the Dropbox desktop app is installed on both your old and new computers; if the install is successful, you'll see a Dropbox folder on the hard drive of both computers, and the Dropbox icon will appear in the taskbar

 Before you begin